NozyZy/nozyzy.github.io/content/posts/youaremine/index.md

 We got a dump of a Win 10 machine, and we are looking for web artifacts.

+I am going to use [volatility3](https://github.com/volatilityfoundation/volatility3) for this WU, it could possibly be done using volatility2.

 using the command ``windows.pstree.PsTree``, we see that **firefox** is running.
 ```bash
 $ vol3 -f dump.ram windows.pstree.PsTree